ZeusWPI/aichallenge/battlebots/web/templates/home.md

 {% block markdown_content -%}

-# Badass Battle Bots
+# Badass Bottle Bats

 We are Zeus WPI.
 We like games.
 We like programming.
 So we decided to build our very own programming game.
 Now, we would like to share.
-Welcome to Badass Battle Bots.
+Welcome to Badass Bottle Bats.

 The objective of the game is to write a computer program that will take on other competitors' programs in a grand battle for honour, glory and world domination.